awsdocs/aws-directory-service-admin-guide/doc_source/what_is.md

 ------
 #### [ AWS Directory Service for Microsoft Active Directory ]<a name="microsoftad"></a>

 Also known as AWS Managed Microsoft AD, AWS Directory Service for Microsoft Active Directory is powered by an actual Microsoft Windows Server Active Directory \(AD\), managed by AWS in the AWS Cloud\.
 It enables you to migrate a broad range of Active Directory–aware applications to the AWS Cloud\.
 AWS Managed Microsoft AD works with Microsoft SharePoint, Microsoft SQL Server Always On Availability Groups, and many \.NET applications\.
-It also supports AWS managed applications and services including [Amazon WorkSpaces](https://aws.amazon.com/workspaces/), [Amazon WorkDocs](https://aws.amazon.com/workdocs/), [Amazon QuickSight](https://aws.amazon.com/quicksight/), [Amazon Chime](https://aws.amazon.com/chime/), [Amazon Connect](https://aws.amazon.com/connect/), and [Amazon Relational Database Service for Microsoft SQL Server](https://aws.amazon.com/rds/sqlserver/) \(RDS for SQL Server\)\.
+It also supports AWS managed applications and services including [Amazon WorkSpaces](https://aws.amazon.com/workspaces/), [Amazon WorkDocs](https://aws.amazon.com/workdocs/), [Amazon QuickSight](https://aws.amazon.com/quicksight/), [Amazon Chime](https://aws.amazon.com/chime/), [Amazon Connect](https://aws.amazon.com/connect/), and [Amazon Relational Database Service for Microsoft SQL Server](https://aws.amazon.com/rds/sqlserver/) \(Amazon RDS for SQL Server, Amazon RDS for Oracle, and Amazon RDS for PostgreSQL\)\.

 AWS Managed Microsoft AD is approved for applications in the AWS Cloud that are subject to [U\.S\.
 Health Insurance Portability and Accountability Act](http://www.hhs.gov/ocr/privacy/) \(HIPAA\) or [Payment Card Industry Data Security Standard](https://aws.amazon.com/compliance/pci-dss-level-1-faqs/) \(PCI DSS\) compliance when you [enable compliance for your directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_compliance.html)\.